tonsih/d0027e-bothniabladet/README.md

 6. You should now have the development environment up and running.
 Access the application by opening your web browser and visiting `http://localhost:3000`.

+Note: The SQL file "[db.sql](server/configs/db.sql)" for the MySQL database is included in the repository at `server/configs/db/db.sql`.
+This file contains the necessary SQL statements for setting up the MySQL database schema and initial data.

 ### Development Environment Setup Demonstration
 ![development-environment-setup-preview](assets/d0027e-development_environment_setup.gif)